 Medical Disclaimer: The information provided to our readers regarding these diseases is not intended to be a substitute for professional medical advice, diagnosis or treatment.
+The information provided on this website is for general informational purposes only.
 We strongly encourage our readers to use this information only as a preliminary resource, and we disclaim any liability for the decisions made by anyone based on this information.

-According to the CDC, all women are at risk for ovarian cancer, but older women are more likely to be affected by this disease than younger women.
+According to the CDC, all females are at risk for ovarian cancer, but older women are more likely to be affected by this disease than younger women.
 About 90% of women who get ovarian cancer are older than 40 years of age, with the greatest number of cases occurring in women aged 60 years or older.

-Symptoms of Ovarian Cancer
+Ovarian Cancer FAQ

 Ovarian cancer may cause one or more of these signs and symptoms: